PulseBeamDev/docs/concepts/security-and-architecture.md

 * **Signaling Servers**: PulseBeam servers facilitating connection establishment.
 For Alice and Bob's connection.
 * **STUN/TURN Servers**: PulseBeam network traversal and relay services.
 For Alice and Bob's alternate path
 * **Authentication Services**: Token-based access control system.
 Issued by you, for Alice and Bob to use PulseBeam.
-* **WebRTC Media Layer**: Peer-to-peer encrypted communication channels.
+* **WebRTC Communication**: Peer-to-peer encrypted communication channels.
 Real-time data transmission for Alice and Bob to communicate.

 ## Typical Security Flow